Proper Insurance® Versus Landlord Insurance – Which is Best For Short-Term Rentals?

 Home Sharing Insruance

-If your policy, or the quote you have looks anything like the above snapshot, then there are some important things you need to know.
-They key terms you are looking for are Dwelling Fire-DP3, Personal Property, Loss of Rents, and most importantly Premise Liability.
+If your policy or the quote you have looks anything like the above snapshot, then there are some important things you need to know.
+The key terms you are looking for are Dwelling Fire-DP3, Personal Property, Loss of Rents, and most importantly, Premise Liability.

 Insurance For Home Sharing

-The reality is there are many incidents that could occur away from the premise/vacation rental that you need liability coverage for.
+The reality is there are many incidents that could occur away from the premises/vacation rental that you need liability coverage for.
 Let’s list a few real examples:

 -A renter brings their dog to the vacation rental during their stay.
 Even though you do not allow dogs.
-The renter walks the dog and the dog bites a child off premise.
-The child’s parents sue not only the renter, but you the owner as well.
+The renter walks the dog, and the dog bites a child off-premise.
+The child’s parents sue not only the renter but you, the owner as well.
 People sue both parties.
 This occurred away from the premise.
-Note: The average dog bite claim in 2015 was $37,200, and total claims paid was $570 million.
+Note: The average dog bite claim in 2015 was $37,200, and the total claims paid was $570 million.

 -You offer bicycles as an amenity to your vacation rental.
-A home sharing guest rides the bicycle into town and the chain falls off, resulting in a crash and bodily injury to the guest.
-The guest goes to the hospital, and their health insurance company sues you, the vacation rental/home sharing owner for bodily injury.
+A home-sharing guest rides a bicycle into town, and the chain falls off, resulting in a crash and bodily injury to the guest.
+The guest goes to the hospital, and their health insurance company sues you, the vacation rental/home-sharing owner, for bodily injury.
 This occurred away from the premise.

--You rent your vacation rental to a family for the week of 4th of July.
+-You rent your vacation rental to a family for the week of the 4th of July.
 The family purchases fireworks and sets them off at sundown.
-One of the fireworks lands on a neighboring home and as a result, the home burns down.
-The neighbors homeowner’s insurance company sues you, the vacation rental owner for the property damage of the house.
+One of the fireworks lands on a neighboring home, and as a result, the home burns down.
+The neighbors’ homeowner’s insurance company sues you, the vacation rental owner, for the property damage of the house.
 This is property damage that occurred away from the premise.

 Insurance Sharing Home

-So how do you get coverage for these three examples of home-sharing and hundreds more?
 You purchase a business insurance policy that carries Commercial General Liability, as seen in the above snapshot.
-Coverage under Commercial General Liability not only covers bodily injury and property damage at the premise, but extends beyond, anywhere in the U.S. The Proper Insurance policy would respond to all three examples above.
+Coverage under Commercial General Liability not only covers bodily injury and property damage at the premise but extends beyond anywhere in the U.S. The Proper Insurance policy would respond to all three examples mentioned in the previous section.

 Commercial General Liability Defined: A standard insurance policy issued to business organizations to protect them against liability claims for bodily injury and property damage arising out of premises, operations, products, and completed operations; and advertising and personal injury liability.